Welcome, Rush Limbaugh, live from the EIB's Southern Command.

 Being our singular selves.

-But the uh the the message I think was in in the end was if we didn't move through life towards the light, which is love, she said that the the the light was love, and until we all loved each other that we could not live fulfilled lives.
+But the message, I think, was in the end was if we didn't move through life towards the light, which is love, she said that the light was love.

-And it falls into what I call now my wow factor, uh, which Mr. Obama brought up himself, which is words only words, Rush, or the wow factor.
+And it falls into what I call now my wow factor, which Mr. Obama brought up himself, which is words only words, Rush, or the wow factor.

-These are just words thrown together with very little meaning coming out at the end, and uh that's what it was.
+These are just words thrown together with very little meaning coming out at the end, and that's what it was.

-Well now wait a second out there, Paul.
+Well, now wait a second out there, Paul.

 Wait a second here.

-That's uh your interpretation of this poem is simply beautiful.
+Your interpretation of this poem is simply beautiful.

-That until we all love one another and see the light that we'll never make whatever you call it, uh we'll uh never have fulfilled lives and and uh and and although that's that's a pretty uh that's a pretty beautiful message.
+That until we all love one another and see the light, that we'll never make whatever you call it, we'll never have fulfilled lives.

 What's wrong with love?